 There is a further set of connectors on the rear side of the device, comprising two RJ45 sockets, which enables multiple compatible devices to be connected via a digital bus (RS485) in order to create a master-slave system.
 Connection is made using standard CAT5 cables.

 It's recommended to keep the connections as short as possible and to terminate the bus if required.
-The termination is done via digital switches that can be activated by remote control via SCPI or ModBus command, as well as in the Settings app of EA Power Control.

 Figure 7 - Master slave bus ports